Shannon River Adventure

 We started providing outdoor water and land activities to groups in 2009.
 At first, our main target audience were primary and secondary school groups, as well as kids for seasonal activity camps.
 It has been a work in progress, in terms of the physical site, activities and clientele, and we are continuously investing and improving – look out for some exciting additions this season!

 We provide several package types, depending on the type of group.
 As all our activities are instructor-led, we take groups of 4, minimum, and by booking only.
-Our activities include: Kayaking, SUPs, Mud Slide, Pier Jumping, Kayak trips around the surrounding lakes, Climbing Wall, Archery, Fun Assault course and several other team games and challenges.
-Our facilities include hot showers and toilet block, outdoor kitchen with cooking, comfortable indoor recreation/meeting room.
-We also have several covered areas for groups to gather, eat etc.
+Our activities include: Kayaking, Mud Slide, Pier Jumping, Kayak trips around the surrounding lakes, Climbing Wall, Archery, Fun Assault course and several other team games and challenges.
+Our facilities include hot showers and toilet block, large and spacious changing areas, outdoor kitchen with cooking, large covered outdoor space, as well as our new addition – our Container Café serving freshly roasted Guatemala blend for a real barista experience.

-We are also very excited to be adding an outdoor café this summer and promise to offer the best coffee in the area!
-So, very soon we will be welcoming even more visitors – sit and watch the kids having a ball, take a break from your cycle or walk or enjoy a break after your exertions!
-And don’t worry – in the likely event that it might be a little precipitous, we are also adding a cover to our courtyard.
+We are also very excited to have added an outdoor café this summer and promise to offer the best coffee in the area!
+So, come with the kids, take a break from your cycle or walk or enjoy a break after your exertions!
+And don’t worry – in the likely event that it might be a little precipitous, we have a covered seating area as well as out in the open.

 We introduced a visitor book 3 years ago and have built up a large body of reviews – 99% positive.
 We started giving the book to teachers bringing kids on tours but have since handed it to all types of groups and the feedback is very positive and it is nice to have so many reviews to publish.